What Is a UX Researcher? How to Get the Job

 Presenting your findings to designers, developers, and other stakeholders

+Collect the data.
+Follow the steps of your methods and make it a reality!

+Synthesise the data.
+Now that you have collected the data, what are the findings?
+Do they fall in line with your expectations?
+If not, how do you need to change the product?

 Successful UX researchers often develop a set of skills to help them effectively gain insight into current and prospective users.
-If you’re considering a career in UX research, these are just a few of the skills you can start focusing on now.
+If you’re considering a career in UX research, you may start focusing on a few of these skills now.

 Communication skills: Much of the job involves working with a design team and communicating with research participants to answer research questions.